 Each year, spring arrives as the earth tilts toward the sun in the Northern Hemisphere.
 This seasonal change brings with it longer days and more significant warming from the sun that has a few effects on the snowpack.
-With clear skies at night, the snowpack firms up, and it softens accordingly as the sun rises higher each day.
-In the spring, skiers and riders often need depart the trailhead with headlamps to beat the heat and wait for softening snow atop their objective for the day.
+With clear skies at night, the snowpack firms up and softens accordingly as the sun rises higher each day.
+In the spring, skiers and riders often need to depart the trailhead with headlamps to beat the heat and wait for softening snow atop their objective for the day.
 The firm snow might mean trickier ascending on skins alone.
 This is when we dip into the toolbox for what climbers or ski mountaineers refer to as the sharp and pointy things: crampons, axes, and ski crampons.

 Crampons, for example, allow for excellent traction on firm snow and ice.
 A bullet-proof slope that might seem sketchy booting up without crampons becomes markedly easier with the spikes under your feet.
 Even in moderate terrain, all these spring mission tools come in handy for greater efficiency and safety.
 (But know how to use the tools properly, seek guidance if you are inexperienced).